ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Get Menu Item Information

-Get information about a certain menu item.
+Use a menu item id to get all available information about a menu item, such as nutrition.

 ### Example
 ```csharp